fernandopso/twitter-svm-tfidf.py/README.md

 TODO

-[ 15% ] Remove PyGTK in favor to use Terminal
+[20%] Remove PyGTK in favor to use Terminal

-[     ] Refatory names of methods/variables/modules
+[ 5%] Refatory horrible names of methods/variables/modules

-[     ] Test and Documentation
+[ 0%] Test and Documentation